I'm doing my best to separate my obvious bias against this administration.

 And welcome back.

-It's open line Friday, and Greg in Clinton Township, Michigan, former player of the Canadian Football League.
+And Greg in Clinton Township, Michigan, former player of the Canadian Football League.

-I'm gonna get right back to him.
+I'm going to get right back to him.

 There are just two things I've got to do here about John Kerry, some observations before I lose the context here.